 During the conference various prizes will be awarded.
-The winner of the Poster Prize will be announced during the plenary morning session on Friday 15 March, while the winners of the Photo Competition, NJG Publication Award, Escherprijs and the Jelgersmaprijs are be announced during the plenary closing session of the NAC on the afternoon of 15 March, 2019.
+The winners of the prizes will be announced during the plenary session of the NAC.
 More details about the awards and award ceremonies are given below.

 Most presentations at NAC will be in the format of a poster presentation, like on many of the international conferences in Earth Sciences.
 As such the poster prize aims to award those participants that excel in presenting their scientific work via this presentation format.
 The top-three posters will be awarded € 250 (first place), € 150 (second place) and € 100 (third place).
 The selection of the top-three will be performed by a dedicated poster jury, comprising the chair and a member of the Program Committee and a representative of the conference organisers.
 In order to be eligible for winning the poster prize, it is required that the first author is present at the pleneray session on Friday morning.
 Read more about the assessment criteria for the poster prize.